Devil in Christianity: Sinfulness of angels

 Some theologians believe that angels cannot sin because sin brings death and angels cannot die.

 Supporting the idea that an angel may sin, Thomas Aquinas, in his Summa Theologiae Question 63 article 1, wrote:

 He further divides angelic orders, as distinguished by Pseudo-Dionysius, into fallible and infallible based whether the Bible mentions them in relation to the demonic or not.
 He concludes that because seraphim (the highest order) and thrones (the third-highest) are never mentioned as devils, they are unable to sin.
-On the contrary, the Bible speaks about cherubim (the second-highest order) and powers (the sixth-highest) in relation to the devil.
+On the contrary, the Bible speaks about cherubim (the second-highest order) and powers (the sixth-highest) in relation to the Devil.
 He concludes that attributes represented by the infallible angels, like charity, can only be good, while attributes represented by cherubim and powers can be both good and bad.

-Aquinas concludes that angels as intellectual creatures cannot succumb to bodily desires, they can sin as result of their mind-based will.
-The sins attributed to the devil include pride, envy, and even lust, for Lucifer loved himself more than everything else.
+Aquinas concludes that while angels cannot succumb to bodily desires, as intellectual creatures they can sin as result of their mind-based will.
+The sins attributed to the Devil include pride, envy, and even lust, for Lucifer loved himself more than everything else.
 Initially, after the angels realized their existence, they decided for or against dependence on God, and the good and evil angels were separated from each other after a short delay following their creation.
 Similarly, Peter Lombard writes in his Sentences, angels were all created as good spirits, had a short interval of free-decision and some choose love and have thus been rewarded with grace by God, while others choose sin (pride or envy) and became demons.